 Best Baritone Guitar Under $500: ESP LTD Viper-201B

-Finally, we need mention the baritone electric guitar that sets the standard below the $500 mark.
+Finally, we need mention the best baritone electric guitar that sets the standard below the $500 mark.
 And it’s another ESP LTD: their Viper-201B model.

 Based on the classic Gibson SG shape, the Viper-201B has a more modern twist and a scale length of 27 inches.
 It also has 24 extra-jumbo frets and a set-neck construction.
 Considering the price level, it’s really surprising to see these features, but that has become a hallmark of LTD guitars.

 And it doesn’t stop there.
 The body is made of mahogany, while the neck is a 3-piece made out of maple.
 The guitar also has a great set of humbucking pickups: the LH-150N and LH-150B models.